 The Competition Rules contain all of the rules that competitors must abide by after registration.
 The Competitions Rules are updated each year so please make sure you read them thoroughly.
 You can read them here.

 The Competitions Handbook is a guide for competitors.
 It provides a summary of the rules and tips from successful past competitors.
 The handbook also contains testimonials from past competitors for both internal and external competitions.
 We recommend that every competitor reviews the handbook before they register.
-You can read the handbook here.
+The 2018 handbook can be viewed here.
+The 2019 handbook will be released shortly.

 Mooting attracts high achieving and ambitious students who are interested in advocacy and advancing their legal research and drafting skills.
 To excel, students must work together, approach complex legal questions from multiple perspectives and hone their oral submissions